A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Lemmas

 where $(\mathbf{J}_{n})$ is the jump chain of the modified process with passenger mutation rate $\xi$.
 If the new process were a pure birth process, the above sum would be a multiple of the standard harmonic series and diverge to $\infty$ with probability $1$.
 Under the assumption $\xi > \mu L$, a lineage is more likely to acquire $L$ passenger mutations than acquire one driver mutation.
 To see this, let us focus on the transition between types along a lineage.
 We have

 Intuitively, this random sum of holding times should diverge to infinity almost surely since the fitness of cells on a lineage tends to decrease along generations.
-For a rigorous argument, since the process is c\`adl\`ag, there occur almost surely at most countably many transitions.
-Due to the proliferation mechanism, in each jump the population increases by at most $1$.
-Therefore, there are at most countably many lineages a.s. and we may enumerate them as $l_{1},l_{2},\cdots$.
+For a rigorous argument, since there are at most countably many lineages and we may enumerate them as $l_{1},l_{2},\cdots$.
 If the supremum of fitnesses of all lineages across generation is bounded by $M$ from above, we have

 where $N_{n}$ is the population size after the $n$th jump and it is non-decreasing with $n$.
-Hence, for an explosion to occur, we must have at least one lineage whose fitness diverges to infinity.
+Hence, for an explosion to occur, we must have at least one lineage whose fitness is unbounded from above.
 We now show this event has probability zero.
 Select a lineage and model the transition of cell type as random walk $(R_{n})$ that increases by $L$ with probability $\frac{\mu}{\mu+\xi}< \frac{1}{L+1}$ and decreases by $1$ with probability $\frac{\xi}{\mu+\xi}> \frac{L}{L+1}$.
-According to Kolmogorov's zero-one law, $\limsup_{n\to\infty} R_{n}$ and $\liminf_{n\to\infty} R_{n}$ are almost sure constants (see page $88$ in \cite{ccinlar2011probability}).
+According to Kolmogorov's zero-one law, $\limsup_{n\to\infty} R_{n}$ and $\liminf_{n\to\infty} R_{n}$ are almost surely constants (see page $88$ in \cite{cinlar2011probability}).
 By Markov's inequality, for some $\alpha > 0$ that will be specified later, we have

 If there exists $\alpha > 0$ such that $\frac{\xi}{\mu+\xi}e^{-\alpha}+\frac{\mu}{\mu+\xi}e^{L\alpha}< 1$, $\sum_{n=0}^{\infty}\mathbb{P}(R_{n} \geq K) < \infty$.
 Let $x = e^{\alpha}$, then the desired condition is equivalent to the existence of some $x > 1$ such that